With more than 750 wetlands, ponds and lakes, Eden Prairie is rich in water resources.

-An LGU is a city or watershed district which has administrative responsibility over the land and administers the Wetland Conservation Act (WCA) under Minnesota Rules Chapter 8420.
+An LGU is a city or watershed district which has administrative responsibility over the land and administers Minnesota Wetland Regulations.
 The City’s wetland protection requirements are outlined in City Code Section 11.51.
-If you are applying for a wetland determination or wetland delineation, the City's Wetland Review Application [PDF] must be completed and submitted to the Environmental Coordinator for review.
+If you are applying for a wetland determination or wetland delineation, the City's Wetland Review Application [PDF] must be completed and submitted for review.

 The Metropolitan Mosquito Control District (MMCD) provides a variety of services including spraying or treating for mosquitoes, conducting surveys for mosquito population areas, monitoring of deer tick populations, public education regarding Lyme and other tick-borne diseases, and public education, with emphasis on ways to reduce risk of mosquito and tick-borne diseases.

-Contact the City's environmental coordinator with questions about the City's wetlands and ponds.
+Contact the City's water resources coordinator with questions about the City's wetlands and ponds.